Lucky Charms Cookies

 - In a large mixing bowl, cream together the butter and sugars.
 Mix in the eggs and vanilla extract.
 Set aside.

 - Add the Lucky Charms cereal (no marshmallows) to a food processor or blender.
-Blend until the cereal is broken down into a powder (like flour).
+Blend until the cereal is broken down into a fine powder like flour.

 - Add the processed cereal, flour, baking soda, corn starch, and salt to the mixing bowl and mix well.
 Fold in the marshmallows and chocolate chips.
 Refrigerate the dough for at least two hours.